F1PFC/TTN_GPS_Tracker/Readme.md

 ### 1) Hardware related definitions and options

-There is a definition file for each of the LoRaTracker board types, these definition files specify which pins on the board perform a particular function for instance most all definition files have a line like this;
+There is a definition file for each of the Tracker board types, these definition files specify which pins on the board perform a particular function for instance most all definition files have a line like this;

     #define LED1 8